Lean Manufacturing in Industry 4.0

 Industry 4.0 + Lean Manufacturing

 If manufacturers adopt both a lean methodology and industry 4.0 tools, they can accomplish more than if they tried these initiatives separately.
 CPS and IoT can make a shop floor truly lean.
-The real-time data and communication between people, machines, and systems provides a holistic view of production and empower frontline workers to make adjustments in real-time.
+The real-time data and communication between people, machines, and systems provide a holistic view of production and empower frontline workers to make adjustments in real-time.

 BCG reports that companies that combine lean and industry 4.0 can achieve a 40% cost reduction.
 This means that combining lean and industry 4.0 yields a 100% increase in savings over applying each of these separately.